-Previously, Willis served as a Postdoctoral Fellow at the Carter G. Woodson Institute for African-American and African Studies from 2008 to 2010 and as Director of Africana Studies at Carleton College in Northfield, Minnesota, USA between 2019 to 2022.
-He was also a Carleton College Mellon New Directions Fellow, a position he held between 2020 to 2023.
+Willis previously held a Postdoctoral Fellowship at the Carter G. Woodson Institute for African American and African Studies from 2008 to 2010.
+He served as Director of Africana Studies at Carleton College from 2019 to 2022.
+He was also a Carleton College Mellon New Directions Fellow, a position he held from 2020 to 2023.
+He facilitates student exchanges and academic partnerships, with recent collaborations including Carleton College, USA.

-Willis's research primarily focuses on the history and politics of masquerade performances and the organizations that orchestrated them among the Yoruba people in southwestern Nigeria, spanning from pre-colonial to modern times.
+Willis's research primarily focuses on the history and politics of masquerade performances and the organizations that orchestrated them among the Yoruba people in southwestern Nigeria, from pre-colonial to modern times.
 His Ph.D. thesis and first book extensively explore this topic.

 Over the past decade, Willis has dedicated his research to uncovering the historical and cultural significance of Africa's contributions to pearling in the Gulf.
 His research utilizes a range of sources, including museum exhibits, manumission records, and heritage performances.
 In his latest project, Willis is collecting oral histories through ethnography and geographic information system methodologies to analyze the biographies of individuals who were involved in the pearling industry.